polarizing/scraper/README.md

 # scraper

 Make sure you have Node installed on your computer.
+Clone this repository and cd to repository root.
+Then,

 1. npm install
 2. node main.js [date]